Traditional Wooden Arrows For Hunting Or Target Practice - My Archery Corner

 I use them all the time when shooting my longbow.

-These wooden arrows with real eagle feathers are 33″ long and have target tips.
+These arrows with real turkey feathers are 31″ long and have broadhead tips.

-They are perfect for target practice and medieval bow competitions.
+They are perfect for target practice, medieval bow competitions, and even hunting.

 You can use them with traditional longbows or recurve bows with a maximum draw weight of 60 LBS.

-Similar to the arrows above, these arrows are fletched with eagle feathers.
+Similar to the arrows above, these arrows are fletched with turkey feathers.

-Don’t use the Cedar Wood Practice Arrows with a compound bow.
+Don’t use these Medieval Practice Arrows with a compound bow.

 Recurve and longbow only.

-The must have arrows if you want to go hunting.
+These arrows are for you, if you like light-colored arrows but want to go hunting.

 Black Turkey feathers were used for the fletching.